 The City considers this to be the first phase of a larger, continual Asset Management Planning process that forms an important part of its overall Asset Management effort.
-As a result of the project timeline and data availability, other elements then "core assets" have been excluded from this version of the Plan.
-The City will seek to incorporate the missing data in Phase 2 and 3 of the Plan, set to be completed by 2023.
+As a result of the project timeline and data availability, other elements have now been included in this version of the Plan.
+The City will seek to incorporate the missing data in Phase 2 and 3 of the Plan, set to be completed by July 2025.